 The A. Jess Shenson Recital Series has brought extraordinary singers, pianists, and other collaborative partners to Stanford since its first season in 2005.
 This recital series offers Bay Area audiences the opportunity to experience live vocal performances in the intimate setting of the recital hall, conveniently located in the heart of Stanford campus.
 In addition to their recital appearances, the artists give free masterclasses and question-and-answer sessions for Stanford students, enabling personal student and artist interaction.
 The public is welcome to attend these masterclasses.

 All Shenson recitals and masterclasses take place in Campbell Recital Hall.

 The Shenson Recital Series is generously funded by the Ben and A. Jess Shenson Funds at Stanford University.

-Voice Masterclass with Liesl Odenweller
+Voice Masterclass with David Pershall

-Monday, November 18 at 4:30 PM
+Monday, February 24 at 4:30 PM